 In search of the "dream" slot liner insulator, Victrex engineers undertook a simulation of replacing a 250-micron meta-aramid-PET-laminate slot liner material with 150-micron APTIV™ film.
-Working in collaboration with Motor Design Ltd., which specialises in simulation software that can help to enhance the performance of electric motors and optimise their cooling, they simulated a test on a 2012 model Nissan Leaf, using an 80kW PMSM.
+Working in collaboration with Motor Design Ltd., which specializes in simulation software that can help to enhance the performance of electric motors and optimize their cooling, they simulated a test on a 2012 model Nissan Leaf, using an 80kW PMSM.

 Promising simulation with APTIV™ film solution

 Aim: cost savings through adoption of new slot liner solution